DPO-Group/DPO_WHMCS/README.md

 ## DPO Pay WHMCS plugin v1.1.0 for WHMCS v8.11.2

-This is the DPO Group plugin for WHMCS.
+This is the DPO Pay plugin for WHMCS.
 Please feel free to contact the [DPO Pay support team](https://dpogroup.com/contact-us/) should you require any assistance.

 ## Installation